 The Tattletale Syndrome

-We have discussed why children bully and what to do about it in my last two columns.
-These strategies are available in my Heroes of Hope book available at my web store.
-It is now time to talk about how children can become part of the bullyfreeME solution.
+In my last two columns, We discussed why children bully and what to do about it.
+These strategies are available in my Heroes of Hope book at my web store.
+It is time to discuss how children can become part of the bullyfreeME solution.

-Children often tell me that when they tell on a bully they are often accused of being a tattletale.
-This discourages children and often leaves them feeling helpless.
-It is important for children to understand the difference between tattling and being assertive.
+Children often tell me they are accused of being a tattletale when talking about a bully.
+This discourages children and usually leaves them feeling helpless.
+Children need to understand the difference between tattling and being assertive.
 A child who is a “tattletale” tells on other children with the sole purpose of getting people in trouble.
-The attention the child receives from this behavior is their reward.
-Being “assertive” is telling with the purpose of getting someone out of trouble.
-If for example, a friend is being bullied, it is important to assert yourself and tell, so that your friend will be helped and led away from trouble.
+The attention the child receives from this behaviour is their reward.
+Being “assertive” is telling to get someone out of trouble.
+If, for example, a friend is important to assert yourself and tell the bully, your friend will be helped and led away from trouble.
 If you are being bullied and have delivered the appropriate anti-bullying strategies, you need to tell.
-By telling you are not just helping yourself, but helping all the other children who are being affected.
-You may even help the bully realize that their behavior is inappropriate and steer them onto the right road.
+By telling, you are helping yourself and all the other children affected.
+You may even help the bully realize their inappropriate behaviour and steer them onto the right road.

 What if you tell and your requests are dismissed?
-This is a common question from children.
+This is a common question for children.
 They are afraid that they will tell on the bully and not be helped.
-Now the bully is really angry and the child’s problem is worse.
+The bully is angry, and the child’s problem worsens.
 This is why many older children will never tell.
 They are not confident that their problem will be solved.

 Why should you tell and keep on telling?
-Children need to realize the importance of telling a trusted adult of a bullying situation that is affecting them or someone they know.
-I have known five children in the time I have been running my Kids 4 Kids Leadership Programs that have ended their lives due to the effects of bullying.
-If only someone stepped up to help these individuals their situation have had a different outcome.
+Children need to realize the importance of telling a trusted adult about a bullying situation affecting them or someone they know.
+I have known five children in the time I have been running my Kids 4 Kids Leadership Programs who have ended their lives due to the effects of bullying.
+If only someone stepped up to help these individuals, their situation have had a different outcome.

-If a child tells and does not receive an appropriate solution they must keep on telling until a solution is found.
-By telling they are helping stop the bully from not only bullying one individual but hopefully much more.
+If a child tells and does not receive an appropriate solution, they must keep telling until a solution is found.
+By telling them they are helping stop the bully from bullying one individual and hopefully much more.

-We must stand together, get involved and help anyone who may need our help and not be afraid of telling.
-Helping involves 1) teaching the strategies you know to the individuals who are getting bullied 2) Allowing the individuals being bullied to play with you and your friends and 3) telling a trusted adult about what is going on.
+We must stand together, get involved, help anyone needing our help, and not be afraid of telling.
+Helping involves 1) teaching the strategies you know to the individuals who are getting bullied, 2) Allowing the individuals being bullied to play with you and your friends, and 3) telling a trusted adult about what is happening.
 We are strong when we work together and support each other.
 If we all stand up to bullying, bullies will be forced to relinquish their power.
-We must stand together for this to happen and be persistent in our search for solutions.
-In my next article, I will be discussing anger management techniques.
+We must stand together for this to happen and persist in our search for solutions.
+In my next article, I will discuss anger management techniques.

-When you walk home, never change your route.
-If you believe a bully is going to hurt you on the way home tell your teachers, phone home and tell your parents or walk home with your friends.
-If you change your route home you maybe creating a vulnerability.
-Make sure you travel in a public area.
-Don’t walk through forests, behind buildings….make sure your visible so others can help if you need it.
+When you walk home, always keep your route the same.
+If you believe a bully will hurt you on the way home, tell your teachers, phone your parents or walk home with your friends.
+If you change your route home, you may create a vulnerability.
+Could you make sure you travel in a public area?
+Don’t walk through forests or behind buildings….make sure you are visible so others can help if you need it.

-If you are confronted by a bullying and you feel you are in danger of being assaulted make a lot of noise.
+If you are confronted by bullying, and you feel you are in danger of being assaulted, make a lot of noise.
 Yell: help, police, or the word fire.
 You want to bring immediate attention to you if you believe you are in danger of being physically assaulted or you are in explicit danger.
-You never these words at school, especially the word fire.
+You never use these words at school, especially the word fire.
 You have adults at school that are right there to help you.
-If you need help at school make sure you are close to a teacher and are visible.
+If you need help at school, ensure you are visible and close to a teacher.
 Don’t play in an area where you cannot be seen.
 I suggest only using the word “fire” as a last resort.
-IMPORTANT: This strategy is only to be used if you are walking home and you are in danger.
+IMPORTANT: This strategy is only used if you are walking home and in danger.

 There is no evidence to indicate that talking about suicide causes children to commit suicide.
-There have been studies done on the copycat issue, but were is absolutely no definitive proof.
+Studies have been done on the copycat issue, but no definitive proof exists.
 I have researched this issue and spoken with leading authorities on the subject.
 Do not glamourize the issue.
 I would also avoid movies that glamourize suicide.
-We do need to talk to children so they are aware that there are people available to help them and community resources.
-It’s important to help children realize there they are not alone and that there is help available.
-It is irresponsible to avoid these conversations as it leaves children feeling vulnerable, and helpless. http://www.Kidshelpphone.com
+We do need to talk to children so they know that people and community resources are available to help them.
+It’s important to help children realize they are not alone and that help is available.
+It is irresponsible to avoid these conversations as it leaves children feeling vulnerable and helpless. http://www.Kidshelpphone.com

 Step # 9